Blog Image

 The most significant distinction lies in decision-making.
 Chatbots are dependent on pre-programmed scripts, following predefined rules that navigate conversations.

-Whereas AI agents utilize advanced algorithms to make autonomous decisions, allowing them to adapt their responses and handle complex queries in real-time, much like a human would.
 The level of autonomy by which AI agents can analyze the context, access relevant information, and formulate solutions makes them valuable in scenarios where flexibility and problem-solving are crucial.

 Does Your Business Need Marketing AI Agents?
 To Know Further,